openedx/edx-platform/openedx/core/djangoapps/schedules/README.rst

 OrgDynamicUpgradeDeadlineConfiguration which takes precedence over the global DynamicUpgradeDeadlineConfiguration.

-The "deadline days" field specifies how many days from the day of the learner's enrollment will be their soft upgrade deadline on the Schedule model.
+The “deadline days” field specifies how many days from the day of the learner’s enrollment will be their soft upgrade deadline on the Schedule model.

 Verified Course Mode